riscv-europe/summit-website/site.src/pages/posters.md

 A RISC-V processor design is usually expected to be clocked at most at 300MHz on the latest high-end FPGAs, 100MHz being a reasonable average guess.
 One day I opened up a data sheet and read that Intel’s Stratix 10 routing fabric can be clocked at 1GHz.
 This is one order of magnitude higher, but can we reach such a high frequency, and if not, what is the practical limit?
 As I set out to explore how fast and resource-efficient a RISC-V CPU can be on FPGAs, I will share a few guidelines I discovered along the way.
 Topics will include various strategies to make timing analysis doable for large designs, how to take advantage of hyper-registers, reducing area using BRAMs without sacrificing performance, and managing resets and other high-fanout signals.

-### Aimee Sutton -- Adapting verification methodologies and techniques for the innovation of RISC-V
+### Jon Taylor -- Adapting verification methodologies and techniques for the innovation of RISC-V

-Aimee Sutton (Imperas Software)
+Jon Taylor (Imperas Software)
-, Lee Moore, Simon Davidmann.
+, Aimee Sutton, Lee Moore, Simon Davidmann.

 *Location: MR12-13-14 #39.*

 ### Eduardo Tomasi Ribeiro -- Towards Simulation of an Unified Address Space for 128-bit Massively Parallel Computers